 Then: Proving once again that Kevin Bacon is in every movie, the actor has a very brief role as a man who races Neal for a taxi cab.
 Bacon had made his movie debut in 1978 as Omega pledge Chip Diller in 'Animal House' and got his first major starring role in 1984's 'Footloose.'

 Now: Bacon's prolific acting career has led to the game "Six Degrees of Kevin Bacon."
 His latest effort, 2012's "Jayne Mansfield's Car,' gave costars Billy Bob Thornton, Robert Duvall and John Hurt one degree.

 Then: Dylan Baker made his film debut as Owen in 'Planes, Trains and Automobiles.'
 Soon after, he guest starred on shows like 'Miami Vice' and 'Spenser: For Hire.'

 Now: You might not know his name, but you probably recognize his face.
-Baker played Dr. Curt Conners in ‘Spider-man 2′ and ‘Spider-man 3′ and has recently been seen on the TV dramas ‘The Good Wife’ and ‘Political Animals.’
+Baker played Dr. Curt Conners in 'Spider-man 2' and 'Spider-man 3' and has been seen on the TV dramas 'The Good Wife' and 'Political Animals.'

 Edie McClurg, Car Rental Agent

 Then: In one of 'Planes, Trains & Automobiles' most memorable scenes, Neal profanely dresses down a chipper rental car agent played by Edie McClurg, who responds with some profanity of her own.
 McClurg was already well-known for playing Mr. Rooney's secretary in 'Ferris Bueller's Day Off.'

 Now: McClurg remains a regular TV face, having done episodes of 'Portlandia' and 'Desperate Housewives.'
 She's has also lent her signature Midwestern accent to the cartoon 'The Life & Times of Tim' and the animated film 'Wreck-it Ralph.'